colejd/env-theme/README.md

     from before any calls to `theme.update()` as the docs say.
 This prevents EnvTheme from restoring the original theme after it changes a window.
-2. `theme.getCurrent()` returns an empty object if your browser is on the default, light, or dark themes that come with FireFox.
+2. `theme.getCurrent()` returns an empty object if your browser is on the default, light, or dark themes that come with Firefox.
 This also prevents EnvTheme from restoring the original theme after it changes a window.